nicksessa/Time-of-Legends/2. Game Rules/Equipment/General Store.md

 ## Casks of Beer

 -1 to Weapon Skill; -1 Initiative, +1 Strength (Dwarf +2 Strength); +1 on Fear rolls: effects lasts 1 turn; if Wizard drinks he can't cast spells for 2 turns.

+Cunning Plan (Council of War): Outside of combat, if two or more warriors consume 2 BEER they manage to come up with a cunning plan.
+Roll 1D6 and save the result as a PLAN.
+This dice roll can be used at some point in the future in place of a roll that has been made.

 ## Church Candles